gowthami2612/concepts_repo/life-skills-track/firewalls_technicalPaper.md

 ---

 Firewalls are like guards that protect your computer in different ways, making sure only safe information gets in and out.

+Firewalls have several important uses that help protect computers and networks.
+Here’s a simple explanation of what they do:

+---

+**Uses of Firewalls**

+1. **Blocking Bad Traffic**:
+   - Firewalls stop harmful data from getting into your computer or network.
+This includes viruses, malware, and hackers trying to break in.

+2. **Allowing Good Traffic**:
+   - Firewalls let safe and needed data through so you can browse the internet, send emails, and use online services without problems.

+3. **Hiding Your Computer**:
+   - Firewalls can hide your computer’s address from the internet, making it harder for strangers to find and attack it.

+4. **Monitoring Activity**:
+   - Firewalls watch the data coming in and out of your network and can alert you if they see something suspicious.

+5. **Controlling Access**:
+   - Firewalls can be set up to allow only certain types of data or specific users to access your network, keeping unauthorized users out.

+6. **Protecting Sensitive Information**:
+   - Firewalls help keep private information safe by preventing unauthorized access to your data.

+7. **Preventing Cyber Attacks**:
+   - Firewalls help protect against various cyber attacks like hacking, phishing, and denial-of-service attacks by blocking malicious traffic.

+---

+In short, firewalls act as security guards for your computer and network, making sure only safe and allowed information gets in and out while keeping bad stuff away.